silavsale/Spotify-API/README.md

-# React Hacker
+# React Spotify-API

-A simple React starter that's perfect for messing around.
 Comes with Babel, Emotion CSS in JS, ESlint, and Prettier.

 # Use